107208579/mqtt2caldav/README.md

 **EVENT :: Calendar**
-Specifies the calendar in which a calendar event is created.
+Specifies the calendar location in which a calendar event is created.
 ```
 "EVENT_CALENDAR"
 ```